Where Things Go and Why It Matters

 Layout principles are straightforward in theory.
 The difficulty is applying them when you have 15 people requesting "just one more widget" and a finite amount of screen space.
 Every addition to a dashboard has a cost: it takes visual attention from everything else.
 A few practical habits make the difference between a layout that holds together and one that drifts into clutter over time.

 Start with paper.
 Before opening any design tool, sketch the layout on paper or a whiteboard.
 Draw rectangles for each widget group.
 Label them.
 Arrange them in priority order (most important top-left, least important bottom-right).
-This ten-minute exercise prevents hours of rearranging in code or a design tool.
+This ten-minute exercise prevents hours of rearranging in code.
 It also makes layout conversations possible with non-designers, because everyone can understand and critique a sketch.

 Set a widget budget.
 Decide in advance how many widgets the dashboard will contain.
-When a new request arrives, something existing must be justified for removal or the new widget goes into a drill-down view rather than the primary screen.
+When a new request arrives, something existing must be justified for removal, or the new widget goes into a drill-down view rather than the primary screen.
 Without a budget, dashboards grow until they are unusable.
-The budget forces the conversation about what actually matters, which is valuable regardless of the outcome.
+The budget forces the conversation about what actually matters.

 What Good Layout Gets You